shubham11941140/Leetcode-Ranklist-Parser/README.md

 Command Line Arguments:

-    1. Enter the contest you want: If contest is "Weekly Contest 281", give "weekly-contest-281" (It is not case sensitive, but hyphen is compulsory)
+**1. Enter the contest you want: If contest is "Weekly Contest 281", give "weekly-contest-281" (It is not case sensitive, but hyphen is compulsory)**

-    2. Enter the file of users you want ranklist from (Ensure it is in CSV format).
+**2. Enter the file of users you want ranklist from (Ensure it is in CSV format).
 The users must be listed on the first row of the file for reading.
-    A preview is attached
+    A preview is attached**

 #### This is very useful if you want to obtain the ranklist of multiple users (40-50) whose username is aldready on a Google Spreadsheet or CSV file.